hexuanranhexuanra/xuanranhe-blog/content/post/jupyter/index.md

 ---
-title: Topic2: A paper about evaluation of social media platforms
+title: "Topic2: A paper about evaluation of social media platforms"
 subtitle: Learn how to blog in Academic using Jupyter notebooks
 summary: Learn how to blog in Academic using Jupyter notebooks
 authors: